superAttention/llm-prefix-cache-analysis/benchmark_results_llama_alt.md

 | `mru` | 94.7% | 5061 |
 | `filo` | 94.7% | 5061 |

-## Conservative Read

-- `tc_belady` should be read as the upper bound under the same leaf-only candidate constraint, not as an unconstrained global optimum for prefix caching.
-- Peak relative gap is not the only useful summary.
-At the `20160`-token budget, the `lru` absolute gap is `0.2488` token-hit-rate points and the relative gap is `57.4%`.
-- `depth_lru` is now defined with `alpha = 0.01 * page_size` by design; the baseline results on this page use `page_size = 1`, so they are numerically unchanged.

 ## Page-Size Robustness

 The same trace was rerun at `page_size = 16, 32, 64` using equal token budgets and the policy set `lru / depth_lru / tc_belady`.